The Script option is a flexible tool for defining transformations. Scripts have a text-based, statement-oriented syntax.

 SELECTstatements, include a line break after each

 - When writing nested transformations, consider using multiple spaces to indent and visually divide the script into sections.

 - The syntax for transformations (other than attribute names) is case insensitive; however, Tamr recommends writing statement names in all uppercase and function names in all lowercase as a best practice.
 Following this practice can make it easier to disambiguate the FILTER statement from the filter() function, for example.

 These suggestions can help you use the transformation editor more effectively when working with scripts.

 - To view long scripts, expand the script box to open a larger editing area.
 To go back to the original area, choose Collapse.

 - To comment or uncomment lines of code, use Cmd+/ (Mac) or Ctrl+/ (Windows).

-- Multi-line comments can be written using
+- Multi-line comments can be written using the syntax

 /* My long comment */